Anant/Cassandra.Toolkit/src/cleanup-phantom-dirs/README.md

 		- foreach removekeyspace.csv and rm the directory

 2) Remove Orphan Tables
     - Then do the same with removetables.csv, except with a key difference.
-Be sure to pay attention to the `table-uuid` column in the csv
+Be sure to pay attention to the `dirname` column in the csv
         * This is important in case there are multiple directories with the same base table name.
 This occurs when a table is dropped then replaced by a table with the same table name, e.g., if they wanted to change the primary key of the table so dropped it, then created with new primary key.
-    - Note also the column ``
+        * `dirname` column in the csv can distinguish between the old table and the new table even if they have the same name
+        * `non-hyphenated-table-id` column in the csv can be used to the same effect.
+This column gives the output of `SELECT id from system_schema.tables;` for that table, but with the hyphens stripped off, so that it corresponds to the directory name more closely.
+    - Note also the column `is-in-phantom-keyspace`.
+This is a boolean.
+If `True`, it means that this table is in a phantom keyspace, so if you deleted the directory for this keyspace already, you should not have to do anything additional for the phantom directory of this table.

 ## Install
 ```